gradle/native-platform/readme.md

 ## Changes

+### 0.7

+* Some fixes for a broken 0.6 release.

 ### 0.6

-* Some fixes for Windows 7 and OS X 10.6
+* Some fixes for Windows 7 and OS X 10.6.

+You should avoid using this release, and use 0.7 or later instead.

 ### 0.5